norvig/paip-lisp/docs/preface.md

 Definitions for all these functions are included, so even those using an "original" Common Lisp system can still run all the code in the book.

 While *Common Lisp the Language* is the definitive standard, it is sometimes terse and can be difficult for a beginner.
-*Common Lisp: the Reference*, published by Franz Inc., offers complete coverage of the language with many helpful examples.
+[*Common Lisp: the Reference*](https://archive.org/details/commonlisprefere00fran), published by Franz Inc., offers complete coverage of the language with many helpful examples.
-*Common LISPcraft*, by Robert Wilensky, and *Artificial Intelligence Programming*, by Charniak et al., also include brief summaries of the Common Lisp functions.
+[*Common LISPcraft*](https://www.amazon.com/Common-LISPcraft-Robert-Wilensky/dp/0393955443), by [the late] [Robert Wilensky](https://www2.eecs.berkeley.edu/Faculty/Homepages/wilensky.html), and *Artificial Intelligence Programming*, by Charniak et al., also include brief summaries of the Common Lisp functions.
 They are not as comprehensive, but that can be a blessing, because it can lead the reader more directly to the functions that are important (at least in the eyes of the author).

 It is a good idea to read this book with a computer at hand, to try out the examples and experiment with examples of your own.